Rugby-Australia coach Cheika confident Hodge will be cleared

 By Lucien Libert

-CHIBA, Japan, Sept 23 (Reuters) - Wallabies coach Michael Cheika believes winger Reece Hodge will be cleared of having carried out a dangerous tackle in Australia's opening World Cup match when he faces a judicial panel this week.
+CHIBA, Japan, Sept 23 (Reuters) - Wallabies coach Michael Cheika believes winger Reece Hodge will be cleared of having carried out a dangerous tackle in Australia's opening World Cup match when he faces a judicial panel on Wednesday.

 The incident was one of the weekend's most controversial, in the context of World Rugby's campaign to rid the game of high tackles and the head knocks that often go with them.
 L3N26D05Y